-Agents record when a protection module rule or condition is triggered (a "security
+Agents record when a protection module rule or condition is triggered (this is known

 To view events, go to Events & Reports in Server & Workload Protection.